 What are the Program’s first activities?

 In late 2014, the Program began accepting applications for three-initial, short-term funding opportunities: exploratory grants, early-career research fellowships, and science policy fellowships.
 The Program is also sponsoring a NRC study that will provide practical guidance to monitoring programs on how to effectively evaluate restoration efforts and improve their ability to measure progress toward restoration goals.
-In 2015, the Program will offer an opportunity related to the synthesis of environmental monitoring data.
+In spring 2015, the Program began accepting applications for an opportunity related to the synthesis of environmental monitoring data.